BOM-98/tough-glove-project-4/README.md

 ### Alerts If Two Classes Are Made At The Same Time

 The gym owner wanted to maintain the ability to schedule two classes at the same time in case two different trainers were taking different classes.
 However, I intend to add an alert that notifies the admin if this is happening as they are creating the second class to avoid situations were this may still be done unintentionally.
+I have however added a constraint so that two classes can't have the same date, start time AND end time to demonstrate the capability to restrict on the server side classes made with the exact same information.

 ### Password Reset